dynamoose/dynamoose/docs/_docs/model.md

 ### Model.plugin(pluginPackage[, pluginOptions])

+**WARNING: PLUGINS IS CURRENTLY IN BETA.
+THIS FUNCTIONALITY MIGHT CHANGE AT ANYTIME WITHOUT WARNING.
+DO NOT CONSIDER THIS FEATURE TO BE STABLE.**

 This is how you can add plugins to be run on your model.
 For example you can use this function like so.

 ```js